dstankovic/dstankovic.github.io/_posts/2015-05-21-testing-javascript.md

 </html>
 {% endhighlight %}

-We shound end up with this in our browser
+We should end up with this in our browser
 ![](/images/test-result.png)